kubewarden/docs/docs/writing-policies/rust/03-define-policy-settings.md

 }
 ```

-This will automatically put the list of invalid names inside of
-a Set collection.
+This automatically puts the list of invalid names in a Set collection.

+## The settings validation function

-Next we will write a settings validation function: we want to ensure
-the policy is always run with at least one invalid name.
+Next, write a settings validation function to make sure the policy is always run with at least one invalid name.

-This can be done by changing the implementation of the `Validatable` trait.
+You do this by changing the implementation of the `Validatable` trait.

-Change the scaffolded implementation defined inside of `src/settings.rs`
+Change the scaffolding implementation defined in `src/settings.rs` to look like:
-to look like that:

 ```rust
 impl kubewarden::settings::Validatable for Settings {